PolMine/cwbtools/cran-comments.md

 to install it locally.
 This release will be a prerequisite for other packages that provide access to corpus data at open science repositories.

+Update: A remaining invalid URL in a man page has been corrected.

 ## Test environments